-We estimate that the net proceeds from the sale of shares of our common stock in this offering will be approximately \$9.2 million (or approximately \$10.6 million if the underwriters' option to purchase additional shares in this offering is exercised in full), based upon an assumed public offering price of \$2.66 per share, which was the closing sale price of our common stock on the Nasdaq Capital Market on January 14, 2020, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The net proceeds from the sale of shares of our common stock in this offering will be approximately \$12.1 million (or approximately \$14.0 million if the underwriters' option to purchase additional shares in this offering is exercised in full), based upon the public offering price of \$1.50 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We currently intend to use the net proceeds of this offering to continue construction and renovation activities of our existing facilities in Rollo Bay and Indiana, for working capital costs associated with growing our first batches of fish at our Indiana and Rollo Bay farm sites; and other general corporate purposes, including investing further in our sales and marketing and research and development efforts and payment of anticipated general and administrative expenses.
 See the section of this prospectus titled "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.